onflow/flow-nft/README.md

 Please create an issue in this repository if there is a feature that you believe needs discussing or changing.

-## Comparison to other Standards on Ethereum
+## Comparison to other standards on Ethereum

 This standard covers much of the same ground as ERC-721 and ERC-1155, but without most of the downsides.